wasix-org/cargo-wasix/doc/config.md

 # ...
 ```

-The keys supported by `cargo wasi` are:
+The keys supported by `cargo wasix` are:

 ```toml
 [package.metadata]